3 Essential Logistics Robots You Need to Know About

 1. Robotic tipping arms

-A prime example of the emerging robotic technology is the stepless tilt and rotational robotic arm, which is already transforming the parcel processes used for bulk unloading, singulation and induction.
+A prime example of a logistics robot is the stepless tilt and rotational robotic arm, which is already transforming the parcel processes used for bulk unloading, singulation and induction.
 A stepless tilt and rotational arm is robotic technology that can tip multiple types of cages or pallets of freight into the production line.

 How do robotic tipping arms play out in the CEP hub?
 Australia Post has successfully integrated this advanced technology into its parcel sortation facilities where it sought to speed up delivery in order to meet online shopping demands.